MacLeod-D/ESp32-Fast-external-IRQs/README.md

-# ESp32-Fast-external-IRQs
+# ESP32-Fast-external-IRQs
-How to receive more than 3 Million Interrupts per Second
+## How to receive more than 3 Million Interrupts per Second

+asas
+asas